-If it’s only an occasion thing, chalk it up to mental training and run on.
+If it’s only an occasional thing, chalk it up to mental training and run on.

 After all, a big part of running, especially marathon training, is the mental training of adapting to and accepting discomfort, annoyance, and pain.
 Usually, the source of that pain is your legs or little voice that lives in your head, but on this occasion, it may just be delivered in the form of an annoying running partner.

 However, if an issue arises on nearly every run, that needs to be dealt with.